janwilmake/curlapi/README.md

 Motivation: Provide a universal tool for LLM to use HTTP.
 Together with knowledge on how APIs work such as [OpenAPI](https://github.com/OAI/OpenAPI-Specification), [Agents JSON](https://github.com/wild-card-ai/agents-json) or [SLOP](https://github.com/agnt-gg/slop), this provides the LLM all that is needed to use HTTP APIs.

-# CURL Executor API

-This API lets you run CURL commands through a REST interface.

 ## Basic Usage

 Send a GET request to: